leobessa/dynamo-autoscale/README.md

 CloudWatch or hit DynamoDB, there are tools that facilitate that nicely.

 The first thing you would need to do is gather some historic data.
-There's a script called `script/historic_data` that you can run to gather data on all of your tables and store them into the `data/` directory in a format that all of the other scripts are familiar with.
+There's a script called `script/historic_data` that you can run to gather data on a specific table and store it into the `data/` directory in a format that all of the other scripts are familiar with.

 Next there are a couple of things you can do.